 Dental Implant-Supported Crown

 A dental implant is actually a screw-like metal post that the dentist surgically implants into the jaw bone.
 It will support a dental crown and also replaces the missing tooth root.
 One of the main reasons this is the best option is because the implant will stimulate the bone (just how the tooth root did) and prevent bone loss.

 Once we place the titanium post, it will need about three to six months to completely fuse with the surrounding bone.
 The next step is to attach a small piece we call an abutment.
 This will only require an additional few weeks of healing then the dentist will attach the dental crown.

 This solution will feel and function like a natural tooth allowing you to eat, brush your teeth and smile comfortably.
-Caring for an implant supported crown is no different than caring for your natural teeth.
-A natural tooth is best but when an extraction is necessary, a dental implant supported crown is the next best option.
+Maintaining an implant-supported crown is no different than caring for your natural teeth.
+A natural tooth is best but when an extraction is necessary, a dental implant-supported crown is the next best option.

 The downside to choosing an implant to replace the missing tooth is the amount of time it takes to complete the process and the total cost.
 Traditional methods to replace your tooth will cost a fraction of what an implant costs.
 The process to get a single dental implant can take up to seven months or more if pre-treatments are necessary.

 The traditional methods of replacing one missing tooth are using a dental bridge, or a removable partial denture.
 Each has its own set of advantages and disadvantages.
 Here, we will explore your alternative tooth replacement options and their uses.

 Can a Dental Bridge Provide the Same Benefits?